Please refer to Show My Homework (SMHW) for your specific tasks.

 BBC Bitesize have launched daily lessons where you will find daily lessons for homeschooling in Maths and English for every year group, as well as regular lessons in Science, History, Geography and more.

-Again, we would recommend these are an additional feature for learning from home, and to keep up with your Boswells learning on Show My Homework before completing anything additional.
+Again, we would recommend these are an additional feature for learning from home, and to keep up with your Boswells learning on Satchel One before completing anything additional.

 Use the resources in the document list below for ideas and activities, and where to go for support and advice.